 Student groups can help you find your passion and serve God with your gifts.
-Organizations include Calvin Business Forum, Knight Investment Management, Student Association for Human Resource Management and the Calvin College Marketing Club.
+Organizations include Calvin Business Forum, Knight Investment Management, Student Association for Human Resource Management, and the Calvin University Marketing Club.
 Activities include:

 - Investing $1.3 million of real money in stocks and bonds

 - Developing and presenting business plans for area businesses

 - Hearing from local business executives about their experiences at panels and networking events